Étoile du Roy: Construction and design

-The model for the replica was the frigate HMS Blandford (1741), designed by Michael Turk of Turks Shipyard Ltd. of Chatham, which was established in 1710.
+The model for the replica was the HMS Blandford, a sixth-rate frigate of the Royal Navy designed by Michael Turk of Turks Shipyard Ltd. of Chatham, Kent, which was established in 1710.
 The modern replica was constructed of iroko planking over laminated mahogany frames.
 She has an overall length of 152 ft, and is 97 ft at the waterline, with a beam of 34 ft and a draught of 10 ft.
 The frigate is square-rigged on three masts with a sail area of 8500 sqft, and has two 400 hp Kelvin TAS8 diesel engines, and a 60 hp bow thruster, as well as four AC generators for electrical power.

 The ship was originally fitted with six 9-pounder replica cannon constructed by the naval dockyard of Sevastopol, Ukraine.
 These guns consisted of a high tensile steel tube encased in moulded alloy to resemble the original weapons, and were designed only to fire 400 g black powder charges.
 On 24 August 2001 a crew member was injured after a premature explosion during the firing of a gun, while the ship was taking part in the International Festival of the Sea at Portsmouth.
 The Marine Accident Investigation Branch were obliged to consult the Keeper of Artillery from the Royal Armouries museum for technical assistance and advice.